Japanese pitch accent: Pitch raising

-The defining characteristic of accent in Japanese is a steep fall from a high tone to a low tone.
-This means that an accented mora is necessarily voiced for it to have any tone at all, much less specifically a high one.
-Yet, it is frequently the case that devoiced morae, particularly those containing the high vowels /[i, ɯ̟]/, are accented.
-The transition from an illusory, voiceless "high" to the following low is significantly different from a true high, in that the pitch of the following low is higher in the former case.
+The defining characteristic of accent in Tokyo Japanese is a steep fall from a high tone on the nucleus to a low tone.
+This means that a nucleus is necessarily voiced for it to have any tone at all, much less specifically a high one, as tones are generated by voicing.
+Yet, it is frequently the case that devoiced vowels, particularly the high vowels //i, ɯ//, are nuclear.
+The transition from an illusory, voiceless "high" to the following low is significantly different from an actual high, in that the pitch of the following low is higher in the former case.
 This phenomenon has been termed pitch raising.
-Experiments have shown that, an accented yet voiceless mora raises the pitch of the following low tone significantly.
-The degree of raising depends on how close the voiceless "high" is to the low, which is raised the most when it comes right after the "high", for example in the test nonsense phrase /[ɸɯ̥́ɕí̥tsɯ̥́ tò]/ (the accute accent marks a "high" tone, and the grave accent marks a low one; the "high" right next to the low is the accented "high").
-In this case, the low tone of /[tò]/ is raised because of the voiceless "high" of /[tsɯ̥́]/.
-If the "high" and the low are separated by voiceless "lows", there is less pitch raising as the accented "high" becomes farther away from the low, as in /[ɸɯ̥́ɕí̥tsɯ̥̀ tò]/ and /[ɸɯ̥́ɕì̥tsɯ̥̀ tò]/.
-Pitch raising is suppressed if there is a voiced high before the devoiced "high", as in /[ɸɯ́ɕí̥tsɯ̥̀ tò]/.
-Pitch raising has been attributed to an overlap of activity between the cricothyroid and sternohyoid muscles, the former of which is said to regulate pitch but to still be active during devoicing, while the latter is said to cause pitch falls, in words where the accented mora is voiceless.
-Such overlap is not present in words where the accented mora is voiced.
+Experiments have shown that a voiceless nucleus raises the pitch of the following low tone significantly.
+The degree of raising depends on how close the voiceless nucleus is to the low, which is raised the most when it comes right after the nucleus, for example in the nonsense test phrase //ɸɯ̥ɕi̥tsɯ̥́ to//.
+In this case, the low tone on //to// is raised because of the voiceless nuclear "high" on //tsɯ̥́//.
+If the nuclear "high" and the low are separated by voiceless "lows," there is less pitch raising as the nuclear "high" becomes farther away from the low, as in //ɸɯ̥ɕí̥tsɯ̥ to// and //ɸɯ̥́ɕi̥tsɯ̥ to//.
+In the absence of a true accentual fall from high to low, pitch raising is the primary phonetic cue for perceiving the presence of a nucleus.